 My son LOVES trucks.
 He loves to wear trucks, play with trucks, has dreams about trucks, and can spot a truck from miles away when we are out and about.
 We always squabble about regulating what trucks can get in bed with him since he ends up rolling on top of them and waking up.
 Enter, the Mega Dump Truck Pillow!
 This sucker is big, my son is 3 and wearing 4/5t clothes and fits more than comfortably on it.
 It’s perfect for snuggling up to read, taking a nap, or pillow fighting!
 I have a whole bunch of other truck sewing ideas for kids, in this post.

-I’m releasing it just in time for holiday gift sewing – you can download it for free in my shop.
+I’m releasing it just in time for holiday gift sewing – sign up for my newsletter and get the password to access this free pattern in my resource library.
 It would be perfectly paired with a dump truck book under the tree!
 Even though it’s big, it doesn’t take long to sew – it’s basically a giant applique.

 I made this one for my son’s best buddy and added his name for some extra fun!
 My son was not thrilled that he has to wait for his own.

 I left the back plain, but you could reverse the shapes and applique to make it two-sided.

 It makes a perfect crash landing pad if your kid is more of a jump and tumbler than a cuddle and reader.

 I had a few people who were kind enough to test the pattern out for me, Lindsay added a vinyl pocket over top and made it look like a friend’s work truck!
 I love the bright colors!

 I used two old fleece blankets for the front and back and then some scraps for the applique.
 I think the green blanket was a touch too stretchy, my applique got a little wonky around the edges but it snuggles just fine.

 I have the pattern written with just a front and back, it takes maybe an afternoon from print to finish.